BarbulescuR/Logarithmic-density-of-positive-rank-genus-2-Jacobians/README.md

    - Kihara6.m ---> an elliptic curve over Q(t) of rank 6 with full rational 2-torsion

-   - HightRankSimpleJacobianExamples.m ---> a list of examples of genus-2 curves from the literature and an evaluation of their naive height
+   - HighRankSimpleJacobianExamples.m ---> a list of examples of genus-2 curves from the literature and an evaluation of their naive height

    - HightRankSimpleJacobianExamples.m --->
                      two examples of genus-2 curves with split Jacobian obtained by gluing from elliptic curves with full 2-torsion